RetroDECK/ES-DE/THEMES-DEV.md

     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Default is `0 0`
 * `rotation` - type: FLOAT
     - Angle in degrees that the text should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
+Rotation is not possible if the `container` property has been set to true.
     - Default is `0`
 * `rotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the text will be rotated.